-So many of us – healthcare providers, sellers, coaches, leaders – truly want to help Others find their best outcomes.
-In this article, I’ll provide a much-simplified explanation of how brains cause behavior change, explain where much-appreciated skills fall short, and introduce you to new skills that can facilitate permanent change without resistance.
-And I’m aware that discussions about brain chemistry aren’t always on the top of everyone’s reading list, so I’ll try to make this painless to provide a few take-aways.
+So many of us – healthcare providers, sellers, coaches, leaders – truly want to help Others achieve their best outcomes.
+In this article, I’ll provide a much-simplified explanation of how brains cause our choices, explain where conventional skills fall short, and introduce you to new skills that can facilitate permanent change without resistance.

 I’ll begin with the ‘big picture’ and explain how our brains cause us to do what we do, based on my decades developing systemic brain change models.

-Simply, our brain is an enormous database that captures and organizes the data from our lives, stores it in circuits, and uses it as the foundation from which to make decisions.
+Simply, our brain is an enormous database that captures and organizes the data from our lives, stores it in circuits, and uses our mental models and history as the foundation from which to act.

 Each of us operates from historic, unconscious, and unique neural configurations, stored as memory in 86 billion brain neurons that hold our history, our ideas, our values and from which our decisions and behaviors arise.
 Obviously, we each think and act uniquely.
 Obviously, no one else has access to our brain circuitry; no one else has our life story or history; no one else can ‘get in there’.

-Technically change occurs when the unconscious brain components that cause and maintain the problem at hand get reconfigured.
-Behavior change is a brain problem.
+Technically, change occurs when brain components get reconfigured or new ones get formed.
+Behavior change is a brain issue.

 HOW BRAINS STORE INFORMATION

-And herein lie the problem: standard questions and usual listening practices steer the Other to where the Helper, using their own unconscious assumptions and curiosity (even though they’re sometimes accurate), thinks the answers are stored and possibly miss where actual answers reside.
+And herein lie the problem Helpers face now: standard questions and usual listening practices steer the Other to where the Helper, using their own unconscious assumptions and curiosity thinks the answers should be and possibly miss where actual answers reside.

 WHAT IS CHANGE?
 NO, REALLY?